Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

 - operator (variable): "++" - increment by 1, "--" - decrement by 1;
-- context (variable) - id of the context.
-This instruction accepts these two context types: “pointer” and “value”.
+- context (variable) - this instruction accepts these two types: “pointer” and “value”.

 ## =, +=, -=, *=, /=